SKNCEL

 Clinical % claims above the fold

-Effaclar leads with outcome claims ("up to 60% acne reduction in 10 days", "3× less breakouts").
-These convert better than feature lists for pharma-adjacent skincare.
+Effaclar leads with outcome claims ("up to 60% acne reduction in 10 days").
+Essential for pharma-adjacent skincare. skncel's claims must be sourced from actual Parkville/Acnacidol clinical data — see open items in the design direction.

 4